JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

     i.
 SELECT
     etc

-* frontend: user uses and sees. gives a view
+* frontend: user uses and sees.
+Gives a view
 * backend: complicated stuff.

-1. client side: frontend
+1. Client side: frontend
-2. server side: backend that serves the frontend
+2. Server side: backend that serves the frontend
     - server side scripting language to access the database from the client side which is the frontend.
     - views or view mechanism.
-    - joins. which is used by the views.
+    - joins.
+Which is used by the views.

 # class 9 -> Atomic values
 ---
-1. everything we store in a database should be one thing.
+1. Everything we store in a database should be one thing.